Diversity, Equity & Inclusion (DEI) Initiatives

 Respect for Diversity

-As part of its focus on respecting diversity, the Group also works to maintain and improve the percentage of employees with disabilities.
-As of June 1, 2023, employees with disabilities accounted for 2.31% of the Cosmo Oil workforce, exceeding the percentage required by Japanese law.
+As part of our focus on respecting diversity, the Group also works to maintain and increase the employment rate of individuals with disabilities.
+As of June 1, 2024, employees with disabilities accounted for 2.76% of all Group employees, exceeding the percentage mandated by Japanese law.

 The Group’s basic approach is one of inclusion, placing differently abled people in the same workplaces.
-The Group strives to create an environment in which people with disabilities can play an active role by creating barrier-free access, enhancing communication tools, improving consultation systems, and conducting internal awareness-raising activities.
+The Group strives to cultivate an environment in which people with disabilities can play an active role by ensuring that workplaces are accessible, enhancing communication tools, improving consultation systems, and conducting internal awareness-raising activities.
 The Group will continue efforts to improve the workplace environment in this and other ways.

 Employment of people with disabilities (figures reported by the Ministry of Health, Labour and Welfare)